 Hamden CERT was notified by Central Communications and activated to assist with firefighter rehabilitation and any relocation services needed by the occupants.
 CERT Personnel assisted on scene and were released at 05:50 hours.

-A Working Fire at a Private Dwelling, Hamden Firefighters contained the fire to the attic and roof area of the 1 Family Private Dwelling.
-Three residents were dispaced due to the fire and smoke damage.
+On Friday, April 19, 2019 @ 2:28 PM, a Working Fire at a Private Dwelling, Hamden Firefighters contained the fire to the attic and roof area of the 1 Family Private Dwelling.
+Three residents were displaced due to the fire and smoke damage.

 At 2:28PM, Firefighters were dispatched to 17 Grafton Road for a reported residential house fire.
 Companies arriving on scene at 2:31 reported heavy smoke from the attic.
 A family of three, home at the time, did not realize an attic fire was burning overhead.
 All occupants escaped with no injuries.
 The fire was declared under control at 2:57PM.
 There were no HFD injuries reported.
 The Fire Marshal is investigating the cause of the fire.
 Hamden CERT was activated to assist at the scene and support the Gross Decontamination and Rehab Services for the firefighters.